entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 D_{\mathrm{KL}}(q(z|x) \| p_\theta(z|x)).
 $$

+Sooner than you might realise, we just got **the most imporant relation in VAE** with some simple math exploration.

 For convienice we give the first two iterms on the right side a nick name ELBO and we have

 $$